Valarie Pettiford: Television

+In September 2024, it was announced Pettiford had joined the cast of The Young and the Restless in the role of Amy Lewis.

 Music

+She replaced Sybil Thomas of Raw Silk during their concert tour 1982.
 While on Half & Half, Pettiford released a jazz album, Hear My Soul, in 2005.

-Personal life
+Early and personal life

-Pettiford was born in Queens, New York to Ralph and Blanch Pettiford, and graduated from the High School of Performing Arts in 1978.
+Pettiford was born on July 8, 1960, in Queens, to Ralph and Blanch Pettiford, and graduated from the High School of Performing Arts in 1978.
 She is married to her manager, actor and former Philadelphia Phillies pitcher Tony Rader.
 They got engaged in 1991.